 OR WAIT null SECS

 During a recent international turbomachinery conference, I participated in an interesting discussion about compressor impeller manufacturing.
 One of the participants confidently pronounced that three-piece and two-piece impeller manufacturing was outdated and should not be used anymore.
 The implication was that all compressor impellers must be manufactured as a single piece.
-I asked the basic question “Why?” to which neither he nor any my other expert colleagues was able to give a satisfactory answer.
+I asked the basic question “Why?” to which neither he nor any of my other expert colleagues were able to give a satisfactory answer.
 The current trend in manufacturing is clearly toward single-piece manufacturing.
-However, in many cases there is no justifiable reason or logic behind this.
+However, in many cases, there is no justifiable reason or logic behind this.

 The key components of an impeller are the hub, the shroud, and the blades which, when assembled, are mounted on the compressor shaft or form part of the shaft.
 These components can be fabricated either in individual pieces or as single, two, or three-piece assemblies using:

 1. Machining (2D or 3D) from multi-axis milling, drilling, or turning.
-The most advanced being 5-axis machining which allows for the fabrication of complex shapes using subtractive manufacturing for almost all commonly used construction metals.
+The most advanced is 5-axis machining which allows for the fabrication of complex shapes using subtractive manufacturing for almost all commonly used construction metals.

 2. Electrical Discharge Machining (EDM), which is a newer subtractive technology that is relatively slow and expensive but highly accurate.
 It produces accurate representations of a desired impeller geometry and can be used for most metals.

 3. Conventional casting which requires a carefully executed molten metal pouring and cooldown process.
 Casting methods allow an efficient production of identical impellers.

 4. Investment casting, a highly accurate process that produces quality individual impellers or components.
 It is seldom used for very large pieces.